Human Impacts On The Phosphorus Cycle

 Q: What is the phosphorus cycle?

 A: The phosphorus cycle is a biogeochemical cycle that describes the movement of phosphorus through the lithosphere, hydrosphere, and biosphere.
-It is essential for all living organisms and plays a crucial role in DNA, RNA, and energy transfer.
+This is genuinely important for all living organisms and makes a real difference in DNA, RNA, and energy transfer.

 Q: Why is phosphorus important?

 A: Phosphorus is a limiting nutrient in many ecosystems, meaning its availability controls the rate of biological productivity.
-It is essential for plant growth, DNA and RNA structure, and energy transfer.
+It really matters for plant growth, DNA and RNA structure, and energy transfer.

 Q: How do humans impact the phosphorus cycle?